scherermichael-oss/conventional-mergebot/README.md

 - `LABEL_SUFFIX_MAJOR` (defaults to `major`): Suffix of label for major release
 - `LABEL_SUFFIX_MINOR` (defaults to `minor`): Suffix of label for minor release
 - `LABEL_SUFFIX_PATCH` (defaults to `patch`): Suffix of label for patch release
-- `AUTOMERGE_BRANCHES`: Comma-separated list of branch names or regular expressions (surrounded with slashes) that will be merged automatically if all checks are ok
+- `AUTOMERGE_BRANCHES`: Comma-separated list of branch names that will be merged automatically if all checks are ok
 - `AUTOMERGE_LABEL` (defaults to `automatic-merge`): Label created for branches that will be merged automatically
 - `WIP_LABEL` (defaults to `work-in-progress`): Label created for unfinished branches that must not be merged